40 100 Years of Conflicts, Conquests and No Muhammad

 The second civil war in particular, had a transformative impact on Islamic scriptures and early Islamic history because of the actions of caliphs who decided that looking at the history of Islam and scriptures through a common lense might put an end to the violent disagreements among believers.

-Gerry: And that lense would be, let me, guess, the Prophet.
+Archie: And that lense would be, let me guess, the Prophet.

 Uzza: Yes, but I am getting ahead of myself.
 Why don’t I first tell you about the first civil war.
 It is key to understanding the second and what came after.

 Bob: You can’t talk about war enough.

 Uzza: The first Fitna as it is called was a result of the assassination of Uthman, the third successor to Muhammad as leader of the believers, the meaning of caliph.
 The murder resulted in the first bloody war of succession.
-It ended after the assassination of his successor Ali by a disgruntled ally who objected to Ali making peace overtures to another challenger for the caliphate, Muawiyah the Governor of Syria.
-Ali’s eldest son, Hasan, thought it prudent to accept a rich endowment from Muawiyah to abandon his claim to the throne of Muhammad, his grandfather, and the Governor of Syria was proclaimed caliph and Damascus became the capital of the caliphate.
+It ended shortly after the assassination of Uthman’s successor Ali by a disgruntled ally who objected to Ali making peace overtures to another challenger for the caliphate, Muawiyah the Governor of Syria.
+Ali’s eldest son, Hasan, thought it prudent to accept a rich endowment from Muawiyah to abandon his claim to the throne of Muhammad, his grandfather, and the Governor of Syria was proclaimed the new caliph and Damascus became the capital of the caliphate.

 Bob: That would mean that two of the Prophet's immediate successors were assassinated.